RivaD2/reading-notes/201/class-03.md

 ```
 These lists are started with the <dl> tag and nested inside are <dt> tags which set the term being defined, and then <dd> tags provide the definitions
 ```
-**Lists can be nested inside one another as well, so go out there and get organized**
+**Lists can be nested inside one another as well, so go out there and get organized!**
 ------------------------------------

 ### CSS BOXES | BOXES INSIDE BOXES INSIDE BOXES